-Freewriting is a great exercise to dump all that mind clutter on the paper.
+Freewriting is a great exercise to dump all that mind clutter on paper.
 But it’s also an excellent practice to find what kindles your writing flame.

 Start by finding the moment you feel most creative and productive.
 Take a piece of paper or your laptop.
 Think of a subject.
-I recommend finding a topic that inspires you and you know a lot about for it to work.
+I recommend finding a topic that inspires you and you know a lot about it for it to work.

 Now, start writing.
 Don’t think about publishing or that someone will see it.
 Just write like no one is watching.
 When you feel like you said it all, give it a moment, and read it.
 Probably sentence structure doesn’t make much sense, and there are way too many grammar mistakes.